Teqoa: Paleolithic caves in Wadi Khureitun

 Outside Teqoa, adjacent to the Israeli settlement of Tekoa is Wadi Khureitun, sometimes spelled Khreiton ("Chariton Valley").
 The valley is notable for containing three prominent caves inhabited since the Paleolithic era: Umm Qatfa, Umm Qala'a and Erq al-Ahmar.
 The latter was inhabited since 8,000 BCE and traces of fire have been found in Umm Qala'a, dating back 500,000 years.

 History of Teqoa

 Hellenistic period

 During the Maccabean Revolt it was fortified by the Greek general Bacchides (Josephus, Ant.
 XIII, 15).

 Roman period

 Josephus again mentions Teqoa in connection with the First Jewish–Roman War (Life 420, War IV, 518).

 Eusebius (c.
 260s-340) mentions a village by the name of Teqoa (Onomasticon 98:17, etc.).

 Byzantine period

 Teqoa is again mentioned in Byzantine sources.

 Muslim conquest and Early Muslim period

-Teqoa was captured by during the Muslim conquest of Syria and with time, several of its inhabitants converted to Islam.
+Teqoa was captured during the Muslim conquest of Syria and with time, several of its inhabitants converted to Islam.
 There was a significant nomadic Bedouin presence in the village's vicinity.